-Changes made through the Sunset process demonstrate its positive impact, with a proven track record of reducing state agencies and programs, saving the state money, and updating and improving state laws.
+Changes made through the Sunset process demonstrate its positive impact, with a proven track record of abolishing unnecessary state agencies and programs, lowering state expenditures, and modernizing outdated state laws.
 Key Sunset outcomes, highlighted in the textbox Sunset’s Impact Since 1977, illustrate Sunset’s success.

-The Sunset process has led to major policy changes in almost every area of state government.
+The Sunset process has led to major improvements in almost every area of state government.
 Sunset recommendations also have eliminated duplication among agencies and programs, increased public participation and government accountability, and improved the quality and efficiency of government services.
+The process has also reduced state regulation of businesses and occupations, while continuing to protect the public and providing a more equitable path to working in Texas.
 A timeline of key events describes how the Sunset Commission and the review process have evolved over time.

 |Streamlining Texas Government||Saving Taxpayer Money||Providing Effective Oversight|